StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/opentelemetry-nodejs.md

 Click on the layer `stackstate-otel-nodejs` to enter and view the details of the layer.

 The **Created** box on the right should have a relative new time showing when it was created.
-Alternatively, go to any Lambda Function that is currently using the `stackstate-otel-nodejs` layer and compare the version it's using to the version displayed under the **Version** block for the layer.
+Alternatively, go to any Lambda Function that's currently using the `stackstate-otel-nodejs` layer and compare the version it's using to the version displayed under the **Version** block for the layer.

 ![List of Lambda Layers](../../../.gitbook/assets/otel_lambda_layer_version.png)